MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-class-based-dsc-resources.md

 # load my DSC Resource class into a variable
 $x = [HubotInstall]::new()

-# set the paramaters required by the class
+# set the parameters required by the class
 $x.BotPath = 'C:\mybot'
 $x.Ensure = 'Present'